godofredoninja/Mapache/README.md

 #### Additional commands

+- `yarn lint:js` — standard, Check for errors in the script
+- `yarn lint:scss` — stylelint, Check for errors in the styles
-- `yarn lint` — Run (standard - stylelint) against your assets and build scripts and SCSS
+- `yarn lint` — check error in script and styles
-- `yarn test` — test
+- `yarn test` — Check the script errors and styles then check the theme if it is compatible with the latest version of Ghost

 ## Documentation